pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * uses: checks out the repository
 * run: indicates code to execute

 The workflow definitions have an enormous set of options to support CI/CD pipelines.
-For example, there are many different event types to trigger execution.
+For example, there are many different event types to trigger execution, including

 Workflows are located in a .github/workflows directory within a repository.
 The definition file uses YAML syntax.

 ## GitHub Marketplace: An Ecosytem of GitHub Actions
 The [GitHub Marketplace](https://github.com/marketplace) provides a venue for creators to share GitHub Actions with the GitHub community.
 For example, the following list provides examples of GitHub Actions for secrets: